Special Licenses in LouisianaPage Overview

 Some parish school districts may tweak the requirements list.
 If you harbor questions, contact the school district you'll be driving in.

-You do not need a CDL if your shuttle van or bus is designed for carrying 15 people or less.
-If, however, your vehicle has a gross vehicle weight rating of 10,001 or more pounds, but less than 26,001 pounds, you must apply for a Class D license.
+You will need a CDL if your shuttle van or bus is designed for carrying 16 passengers or more.
+If your vehicle has a gross vehicle weight rating of 10,001 or more pounds, but less than 26,001 pounds, you must apply for a Class D license.